system-fab/onic-afxdp/README.md

 OpenNIC driver implements a Linux kernel driver for OpenNIC shell.
 It supports multiple PCI-e PFs with multiple TX/RX queues in each PF, and up to two 100Gbps ports on the same card.
-As of version 1.0, the driver has not implemented the ethtool routines to change the hash key and the indirection table.

-The driver has been tested on under Ubuntu 18.04, 20.04, and 22.04 with multiple versions of the Linux kernel.

 ## Building the Driver